My research interests lie in natural language processing (NLP), computational creativity and music processing/cognition.

-Digital Language Typology
+Previous project: Digital Language Typology

 Previous project: WHIM

-The time is therefore ripe to see whether we can derive, implement and test novel formalisms and processes which enable software to not only invent, but assess, explore and present such ideas.
+Computational Creativity studies how to engineer software which can take on some of the creative responsibility in arts and science projects.
+The aim of WHIM was to derive, implement and test novel formalisms and processes which enable software to not only invent, but assess, explore and present novel, creative ideas.